LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic02-2-Bayes.md

 [TOC]

+# What's Due This Week

+- Exercises based on Elements of AI, Ch.
+3: Sunday
+- Quiz over the lectures: Sunday
+- Your report on AI applications in your field of interest: Sunday

 # Bayes' Rule

-Bayes’ Rule is a theorem in probability and statistics that describes a way to update the probabilities of predictions when given new evidence.
-It’s named after Thomas Bayes, who provided the first mathematical formulation of the rule in the eighteenth century.
+*Bayes’ Rule* is a theorem in probability and statistics that describes a way to update the probabilities of predictions when given new evidence.
+It’s named after Thomas Bayes, who provided the first mathematical formulation of the rule in the eighteenth century (1763).

 At its core, Bayes’ Rule is about learning from experience.
-It provides a mathematical framework for integrating new evidence (new likelihoods) into our prior beliefs and predictions (prior odds).
+It provides a mathematical framework for integrating new evidence (a new *likelihood*) into our prior beliefs and predictions (*prior odds*).
 It is used in a wide range of disciplines, including medicine, psychology, and artificial intelligence.

+### Odds vs. Probabilities

+These are different ways of representing the concpet&mdash;the chances of something happening.

+#### Probability

+This is written as a fraction or a percent representing the the number of times a thing happens divided by the total number of occurance.
+For thowing a die, the probability of rolling a 6 is 1/6 or about 16.7%.

+#### Odds

+This is another way of representing the same thing, but we write the ratio the number of times a thing happens to the number of times it doesn't happen.
+For the example above, we would write the odds as: 1:5.

 ## Prior odds